caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### The Task

 These instructions/tutorial will explain the process for running an atomistic simulation of a protein system embedded in a custom lipid bilayer membrane.
+The steps will proceed as follows:
+1. Prepare the environment for running the simulation, including installing the required software and creating a Python environment.
-We will first use the `memb_builder.py` python script to insert the protein into the membrane, specifying which lipids will compose the membrane and in what ratios.
-Then, we will prepare the protein-membrane system for molecular dynamics (MD).
+2. Use the `memb_builder.py` python script to insert the protein into the membrane, specifying which lipids will compose the membrane and in what ratios.
+3. Prepare the protein-membrane system for molecular dynamics (MD).
 Each of the preparation steps and the simulation themselves will be run using the GROMACS simulation software package.
-After preparing the system for MD, we will first run an energy minimization step so as to ensure that the atoms are in the lowest-possible energy configuration, so that no infinite or unrealistic forces arise from overlapping atoms in the production MD run.
-Following the energy minimization, we will run an equilibration step that will stabilize the system parameters (temperature, pressure, volume) and ensure that the system is in a physiologically reasonable configuration.
-Finally, we can run the production MD run.
+4. Run an energy minimization step so as to ensure that the atoms are in the lowest-possible energy configuration, so that no infinite or unrealistic forces arise from overlapping atoms in the production MD run.
+5. Run an equilibration step that will stabilize the system parameters (temperature, pressure, volume) and ensure that the system is in a physiologically reasonable configuration.
+6. Run the production MD run.
 It is from this run that we will get a trajectory file, which we can use to visualize what is happening in our simulation.
-The visualization of our simulation will be done using ChimeraX, the molecular visualization and analysis software.
+7. Visualize our simulation using ChimeraX, the molecular visualization and analysis software.

 ### Tutorial Purpose